TehBrian/TehBrian/SIDE_PROJECTS.md

 [**SimpleChairs**][sc]

-> Sit on stairs, or anything really.
+> Allows players to sit on chairs, such as stairs or slabs.

 [**FixYoGrammar**][fyg]